BitFi-Labs/BitFi-gitbook/background/quickstart.md

 Consequently, stablecoin holders often feel they must either accept low, passive returns or relinquish control to opaque strategies with no locality for losses.

-To address these USD challenges, BitFi's CeDeFi solution layers a protocol-level insurance buffer over the pools and treats the Horizon and Pulsar vaults as insurance-backed strategy pods: the buffer caps losses before user capital is affected, while Horizon remains the stable, delta-neutral strategy and Pulsar pursues more aggressive returns with the understanding that it will absorb drawdowns before Horizon is touched.
+To address these USD challenges, BitFi applies the same CeDeFi approach to stablecoins, combining a protocol-level buffer with an insurance-style relationship between Horizon and Pulsar.
+Horizon (hbfUSD) is positioned as the conservative, delta-neutral vault, while Pulsar (pbfUSD) runs more aggressive strategies and, together with the buffer, takes on losses first so Horizon can prioritize capital stability.